Los Angeles Federal Crimes Attorney

 These are largely the same steps that take place during the state prosecution process.
 There are differences throughout regarding certain details, however.
 For one, federal law will apply instead of state law for things like sentencing guidelines.
 As another example, the arrest may be handled by federal law enforcement instead of the appropriate local police department.

-When you hire the Los Angeles federal crimes attorneys with The Rodriguez Law Group, we’ll represent your interests throughout the entirety of your case.
+When you hire the Los Angeles federal criminal defense attorneys with The Rodriguez Law Group Los Angeles Criminal Defense Attorneys, we’ll represent your interests throughout every step of your case.
 We will also keep you informed of your legal options so that you won’t be caught off-guard by the proceedings.
 Call today to schedule a free consultation.

-Call a Los Angeles Federal Crimes Attorney Today
+Call a Los Angeles Federal Criminal Defense Attorney at The Rodriguez Law Group Los Angeles Criminal Defense Attorneys Today

-Our criminal defense lawyers will ensure all constitutional requirements are fully met if there is a search of your property.
+Our federal crime lawyers will protect your constitutional rights every step of the way.
+For example, we’ll ensure all requirements are fully met if there is a search of your property or business.

 In the case of white-collar federal crimes, we may be able to obtain a pre-indictment settlement that allows you to pay restitution and potentially avoid incarceration.
-Experience is key in federal criminal cases as well as an attorney who understands your future is at stake.
-With highly individualized attention to your case, you can count on aggressive legal representation and tireless attention to your rights and your freedom.
+Legal experience is key in federal criminal cases, and you need a top federal criminal lawyer in LA who understands what is at stake.
+With highly individualized attention to your case, you can count on Rodriguez Law Group’s aggressive legal representation and tireless attention to your rights and your freedom.

-Our Los Angeles criminal defense law firm also provides:
+Our Los Angeles criminal defense team also includes:

 - Los Angeles Domestic Violence Attorney